ncagle/DNS-over-HTTPS/Hyper.md

 ## November 25, 2020

+- Test 11 works too now.
+Just needed to make sure curl ignores the body of the first request when it knows it will follow a redirect to another.
 - I pulled down Sean's updates to the hyper-capi branch he did ten hours ago and **kaboom** now test 1 - 10 are all OK!
 I'll get to work on the test 11 failure.

 ## November 24, 2020